blhutch/Backend/README.md

 ```

 #### Show a User's Posts
-Shows all post data of a specified user.
+Shows all posts created by a specified user.

 Path:
 `GET '/posts/user/:user_id'`